 It’s not just about money, though.
 Think about what’s on the horizon for you.
 Are you comfortable planting roots for the foreseeable future?
 The longer you can stay in a home, the easier it is to justify the expenses of closing costs and moving all your belongings — and the more equity you’ll be able to build.

 Don’t let rising home prices automatically scare you away.
 Being able to purchase a property starts with these questions:

 - Do you pay your bills on time?
 A history of no late payments will make you look good in the eyes of any lender.
 They’ll know that they can expect to receive your mortgage payment each month when it’s due.

 - Do you have proof of steady income?
 If you have a steady job that deposits a similar amount into your checking account every two weeks, you’re in good shape.
 Lenders will evaluate your bank accounts, review recent pay stubs and look at your tax forms.
 If you’re self-employed or earn irregular income, you’ll need to show even more evidence of your earnings — likely the past two years of tax returns.

-- Do you have a low debt-to-income ratio?
-If you’re earning a lot more money than you’re paying back for other debt, you’re in a good position.
+- Do you have a low debt-to-income ratio and a high credit score?
+If you’re earning a lot more money than you’re paying back for other debt, with a credit score that shows you’re credit-worthy, you’re in a good position.